Poirazi-Lab/DendroTweaksApp/app/docs/source/tutorials/tutorial_quickstart.rst

 ------------------------------------------

 In DendroTweaks membrane mechanisms are mapped to the morhological domains.
-A domain is a group of sections with similar properties.
+A domain is a region of a neuron distinguished by its anatomical or functional properties.
 In a typical pyramidal cell model we have the following domains: soma, axon, basal dendrites, apical dendrite (further subdivided to trunk, tuft and oblique dendrites).

 .. figure:: ../_static/domains2.png